sourcegraph/handbook/content/strategy-goals/strategy/index.md

 The principles apply to our company and products:

 - **Universal:** Across all code, all code hosts, and all tools that know things about code.
 Works with all LLMs.
-Unlike Microsoft/GitHub, which only works with their vendor locked-in suite.
+Unlike competitors, which only works with their vendor locked-in suite.
 - **Scalable:** Proven to scale over 10+ years to the world's biggest codebases and companies.
-- **Open:** Cody is open source.
-At Sourcegraph, our code is public and we operate transparently.
-Sourcegraph is the open code AI platform, vs. Microsoft/GitHub's closed/faux-open platform.
+- **Open:** At Sourcegraph, our code is public and we operate transparently.
+Sourcegraph is the open code AI platform, vs. competitors closed/faux-open platform.
 - **Trustworthy:** We're trusted by the most discerning devs and companies (unlike startups), we won't compete with you (unlike Microsoft), and we won't retain your data (unlike Copilot).
-And you can trust Codyx to not hallucinate or give unsafe answers (better than anything else).
+And you can trust Cody to not hallucinate or give unsafe answers (better than anything else).

 #### Our products: